Skip to content

 My Mentee needs a clear idea of what career path/profession they would like to pursue.
 How can I help them?

 Not all Mentees have a clear vision/idea of what career path/profession they would like to pursue.
 The best way to help your Mentee is to, first and foremost, be a good listener and ask your Mentee thought-provoking questions to start the conversation about career path options.
 Then, share your own experiences to illustrate your career development.
-As a Mentor, it is very important to help the Mentee with this process of career development and personal discovery and to share your experiences with the Mentee without imposing your opinions and your own career path on her.
+As a Mentor, it is very important to help the Mentee with this process of career development and personal discovery and to share your experiences without imposing your opinions and career path on her.
+You might also encourage or help connect her with other professionals with roles that might interest her.

 What do I do if my Mentee does not respond to my emails and/or phone calls?